SlimeVR/SlimeVR-Docs-Site/index.md

 ## How do I get my hands on those sweet sweet SlimeVR trackers?

+> **Caution:** There is a seller on Amazon selling DIY SlimeVR tracers.
+Due a significant number of users reporting issues with these trackers, they cannot be recommended unless you are savvy enough to potentially diagnose any issues as if you were DIY'ing SlimeVR trackers yourself.
+If you purchase them, you are doing so at your own risk.

 ### 1. Build them from scratch (The DIY route)

 ![Example DIY build](https://i.imgur.com/dLJBuM9.jpg)